jd0x/docs/manual/production-cluster/create-production-cluster.rst

 where ``<cluster-alias>`` is the cluster alias in the ``clusters.yaml``.

 After this, you should add the cluster to the project.
+For reference, see :doc:`this <../hasuractl/hasura_cluster_add>`.